Part 2.00 Proceedings Before Trial

 A party may serve written Interrogatories pursuant to Supreme Court Rule 213.
 Except to the extent that a different limitation is imposed pursuant to Supreme Court Rule or the Code of Civil Procedure, no party may serve more than thirty Interrogatories, including subparts, during the pendency of the case.

-A. Unless otherwise ordered by the Court, Depositions, Interrogatories, requests, Answers or Responses, and other Discovery documents shall not be filed with the Clerk of the Circuit Court except as necessary to resolve disputed issues of procedure, fact, or substantive law or pursuant to Supreme Court Rule 201(o) or 207.
+A. Unless otherwise ordered by the Court, Depositions, Interrogatories, requests, Answers or Responses, and other Discovery documents shall not be filed except as necessary to resolve disputed issues of procedure, fact, or substantive law or pursuant to Supreme Court Rule 201(o) or 207.

 B. Discovery documents and Notice of Filing shall be served pursuant to Supreme Court Rules 11 and 12.
-The Proof of Service, upon being filed with the Clerk of Court, shall be prima facie evidence that such document was served.
-When a party issues a Subpoena for documents pursuant to Supreme Court Rule 204(a)(4), that party shall file with the Clerk of Court Notice and Proof of Service upon all remaining parties certifying that copies of such documents were provided to those parties at their expense or that specified parties have declined copies.
+The Proof of Service, shall be prima facie evidence that such document was served.
+When a party issues a Subpoena for documents pursuant to Supreme Court Rule 204(a)(4), that party shall file Notice and Proof of Service upon all remaining parties certifying that copies of such documents were provided to those parties at their expense or that specified parties have declined copies.

 Back to the Top

 A. Unless otherwise agreed by the parties or ordered by the Court, depositions shall not be taken on Saturdays, Sundays or Court holidays, shall be noticed to be taken no earlier than 8:30 a.m., and shall be concluded or recessed not later than 6:00 p.m.